maishiroma/MCServerBootstrap/README.md

     - Restarts the Minecraft server (not the instance)
     - Ex: `$ cd /home/minecraft/scripts && sudo ./restart.sh`

 To keep costs low, it is a good idea to stop this instance when it is not in use.
-This can be done via the GCP console and/or the CLI if one has that configured.
+This can be done via the GCP console and/or the CLI.

 ## Future Goals